 That’s because in our efforts to protect our skin from harmful UV rays, we may be damaging our ocean’s abundant sea life and reef system.
-And according to an article on NewBeauty, Hawaii is no longer going to let that happen.
+And according to an article on NewBeauty, Hawaii and Key West are no longer going to let that happen.

 What sunscreens were banned?
 And why?

 Every year, it’s estimated that 14,000 tons of sunscreen are deposited into the ocean as we splash, surf, and snorkel—and that large volume of certain chemicals can be detrimental to marine life.

 The products Hawaii has banned contain two reef-harming chemicals—oxybenzone and octinoxate—which are commonly found in sunscreen formulations.
 Oxybenzone and octinoxate are known to leach coral of nutrients, killing it and bleaching it white, in addition to impacting the development of other sea creatures.
 (Those chemicals are also prone to seeping into your bloodstream and causing adverse effects.)
 With upwards of 80% of reefs damaged or lost in the Caribbean alone, the world can’t afford to continue at this pace if we want to enjoy beautiful marine sights in our favorite tropical destinations.

 A study conducted by the executive director of Haereticus Environmental Laboratory found that levels of oxybenzone in Hanauma Bay ranged from 30-parts-per-trillion to a whopping 29,000-parts-per-trillion—which is troubling since the toxic limit of this chemical is 10-parts-per-trillion.
 He projects that, at this rate, reef structures could start to disappear within the next decade.